 The one at the center of the Black-Mother movement is Autumn; a man wholly submerged in his faith that it has corrupted him from accountability.
 He uses the promise of absolution to justify sins—the promise of necessary evils being forgiven under the eyes of the Black-Mother, as her grace and love is unlimited.
 Living in almost total destitution and famine in order to live in justice, Autumn embodies the most humble and hardcore sides of faith.
 For Col, who also uses belief to guide his life, it’s a crazy difference to what he’s encountered before—but not one he can fully deny or reject.
 There’s a begrudging respect for the man, even when Col disagrees with his choices.

-It’s a interesting addition to how things have changed from the original Spice and Wolf—the dichotomy between the Church and paganism has settled into an almost non-issue now that the Church no longer feels threatened, but has now started to see the emergence of several smaller pockets of local tradition and superstition.
+It’s a interesting addition to how things have changed from the original Spice and Wolf—the dichotomy between the Church and paganism has settled into an almost non-issue now that the Church no longer feels threatened, but has now started to see the emergence of several smaller pockets of religious variation.

 The last part of the book not only has scheming and action, but an interesting reflection.
 There’s melancholy and regret as Col accepts his own end, quickly followed by fervent desperation to save Myuri.
 The responsibility, the quiet understanding of mortality when faced with it, is done beautifully.
 It’s an introspective look at how the characters interact and rely on each other, which I have always thought Hasekura excels at.
 The conclusion works beautifully as a example of hope from deliberate dishonesty; of relying on something, even if it’s not what you expected.